 Reconciling disparities in item counts

-As noted, stockouts often occur when there are differences in item counts from one inventory management system to another.
+As noted, stockouts often occur when there are differences in inventory counts from one system to another.
 While eliminating human error entirely is practically impossible, ensuring that inventory data is up-to-date is relatively easy.

 Shopify’s unified commerce platform centralizes inventory data from everywhere you sell in-person and online.
 By managing all your channels from one back office, inventory levels stay up-to-date as you receive, sell, return, or exchange inventory online or in-store.
 This prevents any discrepancies that may occur from having to manually count and reconcile online and store inventory in different systems.

-Unifying its sales channels with Shopify helped green beauty retailer The Detox Market scale its operations from two California pop-up stores, to six permanent retail locations across the US and Canada, along with two warehouses, and an online store.
-Their team of three inventory specialists manage thousands of SKUs from hundreds of suppliers for both online and retail stores.
+Unifying its sales channels with Shopify helped green beauty retailer The Detox Market scale its operations from two California pop-up stores, to six permanent retail locations across the US and Canada, along with two warehouses and an online store.
+Its team of three inventory specialists manage thousands of SKUs from hundreds of suppliers for both online and retail stores.

-Recent data suggests that the vast majority of shoppers begin researching products online and whether a product is available for in-store pickup before visiting the store.
-To serve these shoppers better, merchants need accurate inventory data displayed both on their online store and in their point-of-sale (POS) system.
+Some 66% of shoppers begin researching products online to see whether a product is available for in-store pickup before visiting the store.
+To serve these shoppers better, merchants need accurate inventory data displayed both on their online store and in their point of sale.